abhisara01/death/yara/Yara cheatsheet.md

 Yara Notes/CheatSheet

-To dissect PE using sample command:
+- To dissect PE using sample command:

 import "pe"
 rule pe_mod { condition: pe.is_pe }

-Yara will dissect and provide a log of information, including the masquerading.
+- Yara will dissect and provide a log of information, including the masquerading.

-A dope of a YARA documentation: https://yara.readthedocs.io/en/stable/modules/pe.html
+Important : A dope of a YARA documentation: https://yara.readthedocs.io/en/stable/modules/pe.html

-Command to run YARA against a sample is:
+- Command to run YARA against a sample is:

 $ yara example.yar sample.exe